The Ultimate Anti Burglary Guide

 The best way to combat burglars is to deter them before they come in.
 You want to essentially make your home a no-go zone to anyone that you haven't invited.
 This can be done in numerous ways which we will delve into within this section.

 Keep in mind that a skilled or seasoned burglar will typically keep an eye on your house for a few days even up to a few months before actually committing the burglary.
-They will be watching for regular patterns in your day to day activities as well as any kind of home protection that you may have.
+They will be watching for regular patterns in your day-to-day activities as well as any kind of home protection that you may have.

 If there is a neighbourhood watch in your suburb or area it wouldn't hurt to become a part of it.
 The neighbourhood watch was established in 1983 as a crime prevention program aimed to improve the neighbourhood by minimising crime.
 All neighbourhood watch groups are made up of volunteers that live within an area and that work with Police to prevent crime by reporting any suspicious activity.

 Security lighting is essentially outdoor lighting that is triggered by motion sensors.
-These lights will turn themselves on whenever movement occurs within the sensors range.
+These lights will turn themselves on whenever movement occurs within the sensor's range.
 Burglars typically like to work in the dark.
 Having outdoor lighting strategically placed to cover entry points to your home or business is not ideal for them, and can potentially deter them.

 You can't be watching your house at all times of the day and potentially there could be no neighbourhood watch in your area.
-This is when you can install security cameras to keep eyes on your home when you are not home.
+This is when you can install security cameras to keep eye on your home when you are not home.
 There are numerous different types of cameras that you can have depending on your unique needs and wants.
 Camera options that we offer are:

 - CCTV cameras